To listen to the blog post “8 Tips For Single Moms Dealing With A Dead Beat Dad” over reading it click the play button below

-In this post, I want to talk about a delicate subject for single moms which would be how to deal with an absent father.
+In this post, I want to talk about the dead beat dad the delicate subject for single moms which would be how to deal with an absent father.
 Most recently I answered a question on my YouTube Channel by a subscriber in which she had been abandoned by her daughter’s father when she was pregnant and their daughter is now two.
 You can watch the video below and don’t forget to click here to subscribe to my channel for additional content.

 I am not telling you that you have to be a robot and that you cannot be sad about how someone has done you.
 Let’s not wallow in self-pity and cry in front of our children going on rants on how jacked up both of your lives are because their father is not there.
 Because that is the mindset that you are feeding your child and you are placing limits on you both.

-Remember the friend that I talked about in the above paragraph that cried because her son could not play football?
+Remember the friend that I talked about in the above paragraph that cried because her son could not play football because of his dead beat dad?
 That same friend had an older brother that she was very close to and her son was very close to but for whatever reason, she could not see that.
 She only focused on the negative of him not having a father.
 A father that she had a restraining order against due to his abusive relationship toward her.
 So why the tears of him not being there?

 When that movie the Blind Side came out it was the story of Micheal Oher.
 Michael Oher’s mother suffered from alcohol and drug addictions, and she was unable to give him (and his 11 other siblings) the attention and care he needed growing up.
 Oher’s father was frequently in prison, where he eventually was murdered.
 Micheal got adopted by a family when he was a teenager.
 And he went on to not only get into college but to also play in the NFL.